TZstatsADS/fall2019-proj3-sec2--grp3/ClientCode/lib/README.md

 ### Code lib Folder

-The lib directory contains various files with function definitions and code.
+The lib directory contains various files with function definitions and code for the client model (boosted decision stumps).